jjasghar/gitops-tutorial/README.md

 I took most of what I know about GitOps from Christian Hernandez and his [youtube video](https://www.youtube.com/watch?v=o_lcRoiFtUU) GitOps from Scratch.
 Thank you Christian for how amazing it is.

+The two main demo apps are [pythonapp](./os/tenants/pythonapp) which is my "awesomepythonapp", and [linktogoogle](./os/tenants/linktogoogle/) a simple link to google in the OpenShift UI.

 ## Prereqs

 - OpenShift cluster